SKTT1Ryze/rust-learn-japanese/README.md

 # rust-learn-japanese
-Command Tool Written with Rust for Japanese learning
+A Command Line Tool Written with Rust for Japanese Learning